klemola/matiasklemola.com/content/articles/typescript-union-types.md

 There are some tradeoffs.
 One has to write all the interfaces and helper functions.
 It takes some time to figure out decent names for different values.
 There's some learning curve involved.

 I would say, though, that this kind of premeditation is useful.
 The general benefit of adding types is to avoid bugs and to verify that your code does what you think it does.
-This is why you probably are using Typescript anyway!
+This is why you probably are using TypeScript anyway!

 Thanks for reading.